Aurelianis/SynFO4LightingRegionCellPatcher/README.md

 # Synthesis

-This patcher will forward Region and Lighting info in cell headers for the following mods:
+This patcher will forward Region and Lighting info in cell headers for the following mods (you don't have to have all of them for this to work):

 Ultra Interior Lighting https://www.nexusmods.com/fallout4/mods/22101